ConcreteCactus/DeathSwap/Readme.md

-This is a bukkit plugin that enables players to play the game called DeathSwap, that was originally created by SethBling.
+This is a bukkit plugin that enables players to play the game called DeathSwap.
+It was originally created by SethBling.

 <h3>Available commands:</h3>